Facebook Instagram Youtube Youtube X-twitter Official Website of the Cathedral of Seville Only Official Site

 The Chapter of the Cathedral of Seville offers a series of pedagogical itineraries, directed by the Cathedral’s staff, and aimed primarily at schools in the Archdiocese of Seville, although schools from other parts of Spain are also welcome.

-The main objective is to bring the Cathedral closer to young people, allowing them to get to know the meaning of this temple and all that it houses inside, through its catechetical and evangelizing function, bearing in mind its patrimonial dimension.
+The main objective is to bring young people closer to the Cathedral, helping them to understand the meaning of this sacred space and all it contains, through its catechetical and evangelising role, while also highlighting its cultural and historical significance.

-For this academic year 2023/2024, we have the following itineraries available (click on each itinerary for further information):
+For the 2024/2025 academic year, the following itineraries are available (click on each itinerary for further information):

 The Cathedral of Seville was consecrated in 1248, after the reinstatement of Christian worship in the city by King Ferdinand III the Saint.
 Therefore, from that moment, this temple is the church of the archbishop of Seville and of all his diocesans, being also one of the main centers of Faith for Christianity.

-The objective of this itinerary is to learn how the various artistic disciplines play a fundamental role in catechesis and evangelization, so that we understand the fact that the protagonists of the history of this place orient everything by and for God.
+The aim of this itinerary is to explore how the various artistic disciplines play a fundamental role in catechesis and evangelisation, helping us to understand how the historical protagonists of this sacred space oriented everything towards God, and for God.

 The figure of Bartolomé Esteban Murillo is one of the most important in the history of painting.
-He became from a very young age the most outstanding in the city, being requested by individuals and institutions with many commissions.
+He became from a very young age the most outstanding in the city,frequently commissioned by both private individuals and institutions.
 In a very religious Seville, his work reached the grade of outstanding thanks to his ability to show with his brushes a kind and daily vision of the divine, favoring the encounter with God through the contemplation of his creations.
-Upon discovering his production, we can affirm that Murillo is still today one of the best evangelizers and catechists, because no one like him knew how to grasp how art is a privileged channel for prayer and learning.
+Upon discovering his production, we can affirm that Murillo is still today one of the finest evangelisers and catechists, because no one like him knew how to grasp how art is a privileged channel for prayer and learning.

 • Duration of the visit: 1 hour approx. Those who wish to climb the Giralda will need another 30 minutes.